-Thanks to a road-dyke on pillars, the Mont Saint-Michel can be visited at any time of the day.
-At low tide, one can admire the bay (also a registered UNESCO World Heritage Site) and at high tide, Mont Saint-Michel becomes an island whose silhouette is outlined by the Benedictine abbey.
+Now accessible via a bridge on stilts, this tourist site can be visited regardless of the tides.
+At low tide, you can admire the bay, a UNESCO world heritage site.
+At high tide, this tourist site becomes an island with a silhouette sculpted by the shape of the Benedictine abbey.

 Independent visits are perfect for adventurers who want to get of the beaten tracks and find streets less frequented by tourists.
 This type of visit is also perfect for this site that you will instantly fall in love with.
 You will be able to enjoy the nave of the abbey for as long as you want, with an explanatory book, and really immerse yourself in the spiritual ambiance of Mont-Saint-Michel, a place dedicated to meditation and study.
 It also allows you to visit Mont-Saint-Michel for the best price, and with complete freedom.

 However, guided tours are appreciated by organized people who want to benefit from the best guides, who can tell you stories about the place and its history.
 Available in French, English, Chinese, Italian, Japanese, Portuguese and Spanish, guided tours ensure you don’t miss out on any aspect of the marvels admired every year by more than three million visitors.
 The price of a guided tour of Mont-Saint-Michel is generally a little higher, but soon there won’t be anything you don’t know about this tourist location !

 Mont-Saint-Michel, as its name indicates, is a mount.
 The visit is by foot and involves a lot of walking.
 There are also a lot of steps, so we recommend choosing good shoes.
 The site is also subject to the stormy weather of the Manche region.
 So it’s best to bring warm clothing in winter and to be equipped for rain in summer.